wellkochi/ETH_Terra/README.md

 We will issue 1000 Terra token (TER) on Ethereum as [ERC-20 (EIP-20) standard](https://github.com/ConsenSys/Tokens/blob/master/contracts/eip20/EIP20Interface.sol).

 ### Cross-Chain Protocol
 As to my knowledge, at present, blockchains are isolated islands themselves.
-However, interoperability projects are being developed. some of them are:
+However, interoperability projects are being developed and they are in pre-alpha phase.
+Some of them are:
 * [Cosmos](https://cosmos.network/) with its [Tendermint](https://tendermint.com/) and [Ethermint](https://github.com/cosmos/ethermint)
 * [Polkadot](https://polkadot.network/) ([repo](https://github.com/paritytech/polkadot))
 * [Interledger](https://interledger.org/)